lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 # Using the Extended Key Purpose for Document Signing in a Certificate

-The signed contents of documents are primarily intended to be consumed by people.
+Our intended use case is people consuming the contents of signed documents.
 To be more precise, contents are intended to be shown to a person in a printable or displayable form by means of services or software, rather than processed by machines.
 The digital signature on the contents is to indicate to the recipient of the contents that the